 If you're facing jail in Nevada, call Las Vegas Criminal Defense Attorneys at 702-DEFENSE (702-333-3673).
 They may be able to get you enrolled in an electronic surveillance program so you avoid incarceration and can continue with your life.

-To learn about electronic monitoring in California criminal cases, go to our informational article on electronic monitoring in California criminal cases.
+To learn about electronic monitoring in California or Colorado criminal cases, go to our informational article on electronic monitoring in California criminal cases and electronic monitoring as a jail alternative in Colorado.
 Also see our pages on house arrest in Las Vegas and Nevada crime of drunk driving.